seraageldin/CICD-Simple-Project/README.md

 make sure the branch name is correct ( since you will be working on a branch from this repo enter the branch name )

 build type will Pull SCM
-H/5 * * * *  ( this means that Jenkins will check for updates every 5 minutes only if there is any changed on the repo )
+H/5 * * * *  ( this means that Jenkins will check for updates every 5 minutes only if there is any change on the repo )

 add timestamps of the job in the build environment in post build action you can select the option to send you an email after the build is complete